 Refractor vs. Reflector Telescopes

-When trying to decide whether a refractor or reflector telescope is better, it's important to determine what you want to see.
-Refractor telescopes use specialized lenses that make them a favorite for deep space objects like galaxies and nebulae.
-Reflector telescopes are more popular with larger and brighter objects like the Moon and planets because they use mirrors that provide more sensitivity to all wavelengths.
+The first step in deciding on a refractor vs. reflector telescope is determining what you want to see.
+Refractor telescopes utilize specialized lenses that make them a favorite for deep space objects like galaxies and nebulae.
+In contrast, reflector telescopes are more popular with larger and brighter objects like the Moon and planets because they use mirrors that provide more sensitivity to all wavelengths.

 Let's get to know them more below!